VonHeikemen/lsp-zero.nvim/README.md

 ### recommended

-* Setup every language server installed with `mason.nvim` at startup.
+* Setup every language server installed with mason.nvim at startup.
 * Suggest to install a language server when you encounter a new filetype.
-* Setup `nvim-cmp` with some default completion sources, this includes support for LSP based completion.
+* Setup nvim-cmp with some default completion sources, this includes support for LSP based completion.
-* Setup some default keybindings for `nvim-cmp`.
+* Setup some default keybindings for nvim-cmp.
 * Show diagnostic info with "nice" icons.
 * Diagnostic messages are shown in a floating window.
 * Setup some keybindings related to LSP actions, things like go to definition or rename variable.

 ### lsp-compe

-Is the same as the `recommended` except that it assumes you want full control over the configuration for `nvim-cmp`.
-It'll provide the `capabilities` config to the languages server but the rest of the config is controlled by the user.
+Is the same as the `recommended` except that it assumes you want full control over the configuration for nvim-cmp.
+It'll provide the "client capabilities" config to the languages server but the rest of the config is controlled by the user.

 ### lsp-only

-Is the same as the `recommended` without any support for `nvim-cmp`.
+Is the same as the `recommended` without any support for nvim-cmp.

 ### manual-setup